Breathing is the Key to Stay Healthy

 Conscious Breathing is about oxygenating our body in a more efficient way by improving the way we take the 1 000 breaths we breathe every hour.

 Conscious Breathing is about understanding how important our breathing is for every aspect of our life – our thoughts, emotions and bodily functions.
 In fact, our breath is the best stress, fear and pain management tool ever invented.

-improving our breathing habits:
+Twelve benefits of improving our breathing habits: